 No matter how big or small the change, the only thing that matters is that you have to take action and start somewhere!
 In my personal experience, the more often I take myself out of my “comfort zone” on a daily basis, the easier it gets for me to ultimately make those seemingly dreadful “life-changing” decisions.

-Here are a few of my favorite exercises in creativity that help me expand my horizons:
+Here are a few of my favorite exercises in creativity that help me step out of my comfort zone.

-- Try on a new pair of shoes: Take a look at the situation from a variety of unique and diverse perspectives.
+Not literally, of course.
+Take a look at your situation from a variety of unique and diverse perspectives.
 Try to envision yourself in someone else’s shoes.
 How would that person act?
 What choice would they make?
 By viewing the situation in a different light, you can often spot out choices or solutions you would have normally overlooked as being possibilities.

-- Think in reverse: Instead of viewing something from beginning to end, think backwards!
+Instead of viewing something from beginning to end, think backward!
 Ask yourself what you are trying to accomplish?
 By having an end goal in sight, the puzzle pieces often fall more easily into place.

-- Be child-like: Barriers and obstacles often don’t exist to children because they have yet to encounter them.
-Make it a habit to question things and discover new and even better solutions or facts about things.
-Think about what potential obstacles stand in your way.
-Then remove them from the equation.
+Barriers and obstacles often don’t exist to children because they have yet to encounter them.
+Make it a habit to question things and discover new better solutions.
+Think about what potential obstacles stand in your way, then remove them from the equation.
 You might just find that they aren’t truly standing in your way after all!